-I am going to date myself, but that first custom website I built….
-Was before EVERYONE had a smartphone, tablet or some sort of crazy mobile device.
+I am going to date myself here, but the first custom website I built…. was before EVERYONE had a smartphone, tablet or some sort of crazy mobile device.
 I wasn’t worried about making it responsive or easy to view on a phone, it just needed to be functional.

-With today’s society having your site be fully responsive is crucial.
+With today’s society, having your site be fully responsive is crucial.
 On an average day, nearly 50% of our site traffic is from mobile devices.
-Many Wordpress templates are responsive, but no matter what, with Squarespace you always have that flexibility built-in.
-We could absolutely create a custom site on Muse without knowing code, but all of a sudden we are responsible for making the tablet and phone friendly versions separately on my own time and must update them independently.
+Many WordPress templates are responsive, but no matter what, with Squarespace you always have that flexibility built-in.
+We could absolutely create a custom site on Muse without knowing code, but all of a sudden we are responsible for making the tablet and phone friendly versions separately on our own time and must update them independently.

-Goofy things that you might overlook like increasing the font size for phones or rearranging photos so the page flows is automatically taken care of for you!
+Goofy things that you might overlook, like increasing the font size for phones or rearranging photos so the page flows, are automatically taken care of for you right inside Squarespace!

 Many sites offer functionality to link to social sites, but we love the customized widgets that make the social streaming feel like it is apart of the original design.
 We have easily linked Facebook, Twitter, Instagram, and Pinterest.
 P.S.
 You really ought to just follow us across the board!

 I even ended up in a situation where a site I was managing was hacked and someone was selling black market drugs utilizing the back end of our high traffic site.
-Sure this may be an extreme situation, but I like that all apps/widgets, etc. are Squarespace controlled.
-Of course that means less variety, but they are backed up by the Squarespace team so I have complete comfort in knowing they have taken care of these loopholes I may or may not be privy to.
+Sure, this may be an extreme situation, but we like that all apps/widgets, etc. are Squarespace controlled.
+Of course that means less variety, but they are backed up by the Squarespace team so we have complete comfort in knowing they have taken care of these loopholes we may or may not be privy to.

-Super simple integration with Stripe makes it a breeze to list and sell products online.
+Super simple integration with Stripe and PayPal makes it a breeze to list and sell products online using Squarespace.
 It is perfect for delivering digital downloads (for free or paid), selling physical products, managing shipping and more.